 Solution 2: Purchase the item again (you should not be charged)

-Go ahead and choose the Buy Now option to download the item again.
-Even though it seems like you’ll be charged again, you should not be charged any additional points because you’ve already purchased the content.
+Select the Buy Now option to download the item again.
+Even though it seems like you’ll be charged again, you will not be charged because you’ve already purchased the content.

-To make sure that your Xbox LIVE account was not billed a second time, check the amount of Microsoft Points that you have at billing.microsoft.com/points.aspx.
-Recent purchases are shown at the bottom of this webpage.
+To make sure that your Xbox Live account was not billed a second time, check your account’s transaction history.
+Recent purchases are shown at the bottom of the webpage.

-If you see a duplicate charge on your Xbox LIVE account, contact Xbox Support.
-See the Assistance section at the bottom of this page for more information.
+If you see a duplicate charge on your Xbox Live account, contact Xbox Support.

-If you can’t download something from Xbox LIVE, try the following solutions.
+If you can’t download something from Xbox Live on your Xbox 360 console, try the following solutions.

 Solution 1: Delete partial downloads and re-download

 Use these steps to cancel all downloads, delete partial downloads, and download the content again.